iceBear67/iceBear67/README.md

 # About [iceBear](https://nstd.sfclub.cc)

-A student who like codes.
+A student who like coding
 I'm still learning and creating things that I'm falling in love with. 😘

 Using ArchLinux & KDE.
 Appearing everywhere, but you can find me from below.